Andrew-S-Rosen/cbe504/main.typ

 )<fig:arrhenius_multiple>

 The astute observer might question what thermodynamic property $E_ce("a") $ refers to in #ref(<eq:arrhenius>).
-For now, we will simply state that the Arrhenius equation is an empirical relationship and so $E_ce("a")$ is best thought of as simply a parameter describing the sensitivity of the rate, and thereby rate constant, to changes in temperature.
+For now, we will simply state that the Arrhenius equation is an empirical relationship and so $E_ce("a")$ is best thought of as simply a parameter describing the sensitivity of the rate constant, and thereby the rate, to changes in temperature.
 #footnote[Speaking of empirical, the start date and temperature dependence of the Japanese cherry blossom blooming season is often modeled with the Arrhenius equation.
 This has been used to better understand the effects of climate change, as in P. Shi, et al., "Timing of Cherry Tree Blooming: Contrasting Effects of Rising Winter Low Temperatures and Early Spring Temperatures", _Agric.
 For.
 Meteorol._, 240, 78–89 (2017).
 For other unusual examples, refer to K.J.
 Laidler, "Unconventional Applications of the Arrhenius Law", _J.
 Chem.
 Educ._, 49, 343--344 (1972).]
 We will revisit the Arrhenius equation from a more rigorous, thermodynamic perspective when we cover transition state theory.